Floating-rate securities: Timely but risky

 Floaters come in 2 flavors

-Floaters typically become popular near the end of low-interest-rate cycles, says Pete Crane, president of Crane Data LLC in Westboro, Mass.
+Floaters typically become popular near the end of low interest rate cycles, says Pete Crane, president of Crane Data LLC in Westboro, Mass.
 "And we're more than halfway through this one," he says.
-The Federal Reserve began its program of quantitative easing in 2008 but could begin to curtail its bond-buying program in the coming months.
+The Federal Reserve began its program of quantitative easing in 2008 and recently began to curtail its bond-buying program.

 That's the scenario investors are counting on when they buy floaters, which come in two flavors: floating-rate notes and floating-rate bank loans.
 Floating-rate notes are issued by investment-grade companies.
-And they're cashing in on the hunger for interest rate protection.
-The number of new issues increased in the early part of the year, according to Motley Fool.
-Big, solid companies like General Electric Co., The Walt Disney Co., IBM and AT&T have jumped into the floating-rate securities market.
+Last year, big solid companies like General Electric, Walt Disney, IBM and AT&T jumped into the floating-rate securities market.

-Even the U.S. Treasury Department expects to hold the first floating-rate note auction in January 2014.
-It's the Treasury's first new offering since Treasury inflation-protected securities, or TIPS, were launched more than 15 years ago.
+Even the U.S. Treasury Department held the first floating-rate note auction in late January 2014.
+It was the Treasury's first new offering since Treasury inflation-protected securities, or TIPS, were launched more than 15 years ago.
+Media reports indicated that demand for the notes was robust.

 The second flavor is floating-rate bank loans, usually packaged as mutual funds, exchange-traded funds and closed-end funds.
 These securities are bank loans to highly leveraged companies with low credit quality.
 Investors are plunking record amounts of money into loan funds to snatch up these high-yield investments, according to Morningstar.
-Mutual fund assets alone have risen by $38.5 billion during the first seven months of this year.
+Mutual fund assets alone rose by $61.3 billion at year-end 2013, versus just $11.15 billion in 2012 .

 Both types of floaters have been heating up, says Michael Ashton, a managing principal at Enduring Investments LLC in Morristown, N.J.
 The main reason is more secure investments like TIPS are becoming expensive.